Delroy Lindo

-Delroy George Lindo (born 18 November 1952) is an English-American actor.
-He is the recipient of such accolades as a NAACP Image Award, a Satellite Award, and nominations for a Drama Desk Award, a Helen Hayes Award, a Tony Award, two Critics' Choice Television Awards, and three Screen Actors Guild Awards.
+Delroy George Lindo (born 18 November 1952) is a British-American actor.
+He is the recipient of an NAACP Image Award, a Satellite Award, and nominations for a Drama Desk Award, a Helen Hayes Award, a Tony Award, two Critics' Choice Television Awards, and three Screen Actors Guild Awards.

-Lindo has played prominent roles in four Spike Lee films: West Indian Archie in Malcolm X (1992), Woody Carmichael in Crooklyn (1994), Rodney Little in Clockers (1995), and Paul in Da 5 Bloods (2020); he received universal acclaim for his performance in Da 5 Bloods as a Vietnam War veteran, winning the New York Film Critics Circle Award for Best Actor and the National Society of Film Critics Award for Best Actor.
-Lindo also played Bo Catlett in Get Shorty (1995), Arthur Rose in The Cider House Rules (1999), and Detective Castlebeck in Gone in 60 Seconds (2000).
+He moved with his mother to San Francisco when he was 16, after they had left London and lived in Canada for a few years.
+Here he completed his education and entered acting.
+Lindo has played prominent roles in four Spike Lee films: West Indian Archie in Malcolm X (1992), Woody Carmichael in Crooklyn (1994), Rodney Little in Clockers (1995), and Paul in Da 5 Bloods (2020).
+He was praised for his performance in Da 5 Bloods as a Vietnam War veteran, winning the New York Film Critics Circle Award for Best Actor and the National Society of Film Critics Award for Best Actor.

+Lindo also played Bo Catlett in Get Shorty (1995), Arthur Rose in The Cider House Rules (1999), Detective Castlebeck in Gone in 60 Seconds (2000), Isaak O'Day in Romeo Must Die (2000), and Delta Slim in Sinners (2025).
 Lindo starred as Alderman Ronin Gibbons in the TV series The Chicago Code (2011), as Winter on the series Believe (2014), and as Adrian Boseman in The Good Fight (2017–2021).

 Early life

-Delroy Lindo was born in 1952 in Lewisham, south-east London, the son of Jamaican parents.
-His mother had immigrated to the UK in 1951 from Jamaica to work as a nurse, and his father worked in various jobs.
+Lindo was born on 18 November 1952 in Lewisham, London, the son of Jamaican parents who were part of the Windrush generation.
+His mother had immigrated to the UK in 1951 to work as a nurse, and his father worked in various jobs.
 Lindo grew up in nearby Eltham and attended Woolwich Polytechnic School for Boys.
 He became interested in acting as a child when he appeared in a nativity play at school.

-As a teenager, Lindo and his mother moved to Toronto, Ontario.
-When he was 16, they moved to San Francisco.
+When he was a teenager, Lindo moved with his mother to Toronto, Ontario, Canada.
+When he was 16, they moved to the United States, to San Francisco.
 At the age of 24, Lindo began his studies in acting at the American Conservatory Theater, graduating in 1979.